ebks/astrocomputing/chapter-06.md

 ```

 This Python script demonstrates how to extract a raw light curve for a target star from a time-series of TESS Full Frame Image (FFI) cutouts using aperture photometry with `photutils`.
 It begins by loading the data cube (dimensions: time, y, x) and corresponding time stamps from the input FITS file.
 A circular aperture (`CircularAperture`) is defined around the target star's position within the cutout, along with a surrounding sky annulus (`CircularAnnulus`) for background estimation.
 The script then iterates through each time slice (frame) of the data cube.
-In each iteration, `photutils.aperture.aperture_photometry` is called to measure the flux within the source aperture, automatically calculating and subtracting the local background determined from the sky annulus.
+In each iteration, `photutils.aperture.aperture_photometry` is called with the `local_bkg_annulus` argument, which calculates the background-subtracted flux within the source aperture based on the median sky level in the annulus.
 The resulting background-subtracted net flux for each frame is stored.
 Finally, these time-ordered flux measurements are combined with the corresponding time stamps into an Astropy `Table` and plotted, producing the raw light curve of the target star derived directly from the FFI data.

 **6.7.5 Galactic: Detection and Photometry of H-alpha Knots**
 Images of Galactic nebulae taken through narrowband filters like H-alpha often reveal intricate structures, including small, bright knots or clumps associated with ongoing star formation, shocks, or photoionization fronts.
 Identifying these knots and measuring their brightness is important for understanding the physical processes within the nebula.
 This example simulates detecting these H-alpha emission knots using `photutils.detection.detect_sources` (as they might be slightly extended or irregular) and then performing aperture photometry on the detected knots using `photutils.aperture` to quantify their H-alpha flux relative to the surrounding diffuse nebular background.

-The introductory paragraph should describe the scientific context (studying structure in Galactic nebulae via H-alpha imaging).
-Mention the features of interest (bright knots/clumps).
-State the goal: detect these potentially non-stellar knots using segmentation and then measure their flux using aperture photometry, accounting for the nebular background, using `photutils`.

 ```python
 import numpy as np